-5.4 "Aux" Group
+5.4 "Aux" group

 The "Aux" treatment comprised mainly participants identified as males (78%), Android users (83%), familiar with the APU (89%), using biometric authentication on their devices (67%).
 56% were undergraduate students and the rest had at least one University degree.
-Results derived from this group's provided data (Tables 5 and 6) confirm that when respondents use the Bu-Dash grid, they seem they choose shorter and less complex passcodes (length: $\mu$ = 4.833; shapes included: $\mu$ = 2.778).
+Results derived from this group's provided data (Tables 5, 6) confirm that when respondents use the Bu-Dash grid, they seem they choose shorter and less complex passcodes (length: μ = 4.833; shapes included: μ = 2.778).
 Median values for length is 4 and for the number of included shapes is 3.
+However, we can see the use of longer, groups.
+The figure at the right-hand side shows the number (%) of collected passwords that contained 2 up to 5 different symbols in the three participant groups

-However, we can see the use of longer, 8-node passcodes, in some cases in both "Pilot" and "Aux" groups (Figure 5a).
+8-node passcodes, in some cases in both "Pilot" and "Aux" groups (Fig. 5a).
 Figure 5b also shows that participants that used Bu-Dash on their devices attempted to incorporate 3 and 4 symbols in some cases in their passcodes, aiming to enhance security.

-5.4.1 Frequency Analysis
+5.4.1 Frequency analysis

-Tables 4-6 confirm trends we saw in the "Pilot" treatment. × is the most preferred starting shape in this treatment too (8 instances, i.e., 44.4%).
-Since this is not a large scale study (we report preliminary results here) we can only note that this finding might introduce security concerns related to the available password space, similarly with the APU scheme as we comment in Section 5.3.2.
+Tables 4, 5 and 6 confirm trends we saw in the "Pilot" treatment. × is the most preferred starting shape in this treatment too (8 instances, i.e., 44.4%).
+Since this is not a large scale study (we report preliminary results here) we can only note that this finding might introduce security concerns related to the available password space, similarly with the APU scheme as we comment in Sect.
+5.3.2.
 However, provided data from participants that interacted with the Bu-Dash grid (both from "Pilot" and "Aux" treatments) show that 68.75% of users that formed a short Bu-Dash code (4-nodes), preferred to include at least 3 shapes in their passcode.
 Therefore, we can see from these data that most users valued and considered security while forming easy-to-use passcodes aiming to add more shapes in the sequence.
-Additionally, similar to Section 5.3.2, "Aux" data show that the - is the least used shape in the password set.
+Additionally, similar to Sect.
+5.3.2, "Aux" data show that the - is the least used shape in the password set.

 Figure 5 illustrates results presented in Table 5.
-We can see that "Pilot", and "Aux" participants preferred to form shorter passcodes and used basically 2 - 4 symbols.
+We can see that "Pilot", and "Aux" participants preferred to form shorter passcodes and used basically 2-4 symbols.

-5.4.2 Commonly Used Passwords
+5.4.2 Commonly used passwords